baasbox/docs/source/index.md

 The `out` and `in` fields contain the content of both objects.

-**REMEMBER**: the `out` field points to the source, the `in` points to the destination.
-Use the following simple schema as reference:
+**REMEMBER**: the `out` field points to the source, the `in` points to the destination, like in the following schema:

 ` Source Doc ----->(out) link (in)----> Dest Doc `

 Please note that you can have as many links you want between two document or file even with the same label.

-To create a link, a user has to have at least the read permission on both of them.
+To create a link, a user has to have at least the read permission on both objects to link.

 ### Retrieves links